Applicable Employee Classes:

 Dr. T. Dwayne McCay, President

 Employee discipline is a very serious matter.
 It is an action that is taken with care and with full consideration for the interests of all parties.
-The process outlined in this procedure applies to both nonexempt and exempt employees, but does not apply to introductory employees.
+The process outlined in this procedure applies to both nonexempt and exempt employees.

 Although the university is an at-will employer, it is in the best interest of the university to provide the discipline process as an opportunity for an employee to be made aware of performance deficiencies and be given the opportunity to correct the inappropriate or incorrect behavior.
 The discipline process is not intended solely as a system of punishment, but is designed to be firm, consistent and fair.